 - 1. Add 10 drops of 6 M HNO3. - 2.
-Stir the solution well and place the tube in the hot water bath for 3 minutes.
+Stir the solution well and place the tube in the hot water bath for 3 minutes. - 3.
+Centrifuge (if necessary) and remove supernatant liquid.
+SAVE this for Step 4.

 Balance the test tubes before placing them in the centrifuge.